JackStelling/BiasMitigation/LNTL/README.md

 ## 2. Requirements and Environment

-The project was completed using Google Colab with ...specs
+The project was completed using Google Colab with the following:

 **Package Versions**
 - Python : **3.7.1**